Brazilian submarine Humaitá (S41): Program history

 In 2008, Brazil purchased four enlarged Scorpènes for USD 10 billion with a total technology transfer agreement and a second agreement to develop the first Brazilian nuclear-powered submarine, Álvaro Alberto.
 The hull of Riachuelo was laid down at Cherbourg, France on 27 May 2010 and it was jumboized at the Brazilian Navy Shipyard in Itaguaí in late 2012.

-The first submarine Riachuelo was launched on 14 December 2018, and began sea trials in September 2019, the Humaitá was launched on 11 December 2020.
+The first submarine Riachuelo was launched on 14 December 2018, and began sea trials in September 2019, the Humaitá was launched on 11 December 2020 by Lady Adelaide Chaves Azevedo e Silva, wife of Defense Minister Fernando Azevedo e Silva.

 Development and design

 The first stage of construction of the Humaitá took place in September 2013 in Brazil, at the headquarters of ICN in Itaguaí, with the cutting of the first steel plates of the structure.
 At this point, technology transfer from French technicians to Brazilians had already started.

-The other boats of the Brazilian class are Riachuelo (S40), Tonelero (S42) and Angostura (S43).
+The other boats of the Brazilian class are Riachuelo (S40), Tonelero (S42) and Almirante Karam (S43).